Akoushal/CurrencyConverter/Readme.md

 #  Features
-•     Using RevolutApi to fetch rates for currencies
+-> Using RevolutApi to fetch rates for currencies.
-•     All the rates are displayed in a tableview.
+-> All the rates are displayed in a tableview.
 Top row of the table signifies the base currency.
-•     Base currency can be changed by tapping any row of the tableview.
+-> Base currency can be changed by tapping any row of the tableview.
 Tapped row becomes the base currency and              rates are fetched based on new base currency.

 # Architecture Used
 MVVM-C - Model View ViewModel with Coordinator